indigo-dc/tts/gitbook/admin.md

 the OpenId Connect user.

-Provided with the Token Translation Service is a baisc IDH script, which uses a sqlite database to keep track of virtually created users.
+Provided with the Token Translation Service is a baisc IDH script, which uses a sqlite database to keep track of the virtually created users.

-The script is located at `/usr/share/tts/idh/baisic-idh.py` and contains a few settings.
-These settings can be changed in the file by modifing it.
+The script location is `/usr/share/tts/idh/baisic-idh.py` and contains several settings.
+These settings can be modified (in the file).
 The most important settings are:
 * MIN_UID: the minimal uid to use for TTS users
 * MAX_UID: the latest uid to use for TTS users, set to 0 for unlimited